-Princeton University’s Program in Journalism is delighted to announce that it has selected seven distinguished journalists to serve as visiting professors in its internationally known writing seminars for the 2020-2021 academic year.
+Princeton University’s Program in Journalism is delighted to welcome its new cohort of distinguished journalists to serve as visiting professors in its internationally known writing seminars for the 2020-2021 academic year.
 The Humanities Council will host the renowned reporters and authors, each of whom will teach an intensive course for one semester.

 The visiting faculty will join the program’s three Ferris Professors of Journalism in Residence: Joe Stephens, founding director of the Program in Journalism and a veteran investigative projects reporter; John McPhee, a staff writer for The New Yorker and Pulitzer Prize-winning author of more than 30 books; and Deborah Amos, an award-winning international correspondent for National Public Radio.